ylz1992/personalweb/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hey there!
-I'm Alan, and this is my little corner of the internet.
-I'm currently a **MSCS** student at **georgia tech**, diving into the world of Machine Learning and Computing Systems.
-Currently seeking exciting research opportunties, especially with a focus on ML and AI, as I gear up for PhD adventures.
+Hi, I'm Alan, a **Master's Student** in computer science at [Georgia Tech](https://www.gatech.edu/), with a keen interest in AI, paticularly in Deep Learning.
+I'm currently work as a Research Intern at [Efficient And Intelligent Computing Lab](https://eiclab.scs.gatech.edu/), where my work focuses on adversarial attacks and the activation patterns in LLMs.
+I also have a board interest in learning algorithms.

-Before joining GT, I was out there making sure buildings didn't fall down as a structural engineer.
-If you're curious about my past adventures in engineering, feel free to take a sneak peek [right here](https://ylz1992.github.io/personalweb/projects/Structural_Design/).
-And befor that, I got MS in Geotechnical Engineering from the University of Florida, and BS from Beijing Jiaotong University.
+Before diving into the world of AI, I worked as a structural engineer and here's some of [my work](/personalweb/blog/2024/Portfolio-Highlights-at-CADG/).
+Outside of academics and research, I enjoy studying Spanish, reading poetry, and playing tennis.